Cotton Fiber: Harvesting and Ginning

 - Textile for milling

 Cotton is the manufacturing textile of choice for many reasons – the quality and longevity of the fiber, the efficiency of its production, and the profitability of both the cotton crop and its end products.
 Learn more about this natural, field-harvested crop in our textile fibers post – Natural vs. Synthetic Fibers: Classification, Qualities and Life Cycle.

 If you liked this overview of cotton harvesting and processing, download the full academic guide, Cotton Fiber Development and Processing.
 To learn more about cotton plant growth and fiber development, go back to our Cotton Fiber Development and Maturation post.

 CottonWorksTM is a comprehensive resource offering textile industry professionals everything they need to know to produce outstanding cotton products.
 Our mission is to provide a complete textile education, keeping you up to date on the latest industry trends and developments.
-Enjoy access to more resources.
+With a free account, you can get access to all our CottonWorksTM resources.